Aria7121/ANN/README.md

 # ANN
 This project is an ANN deep learning model deigned for a european bank to predict whether the cutomer stays or leaves the bank due to their unusuall customer churns.
+The code includes all steps, including the data preprocessing, model implementation, fine-tuning, training, 1 test case and the confusion matrix in the end.
+The latest accuracy is 0.863.